asiffer/bio/_posts/2018-08-07-distribute-with-git-and-launchpad.md

 You can click on it and then "Create packaging recipe".
 You have to fill some basic information.
 A noticable thing is the **Default distribution series**: they are the Ubuntu versions for which the package will be built.

 Moreover, the text of the recipe can be customized.
 In particular, you can change the debian versioning scheme.
-A common pattern is the following: `{debupstream}-0~{revno}` where `debupstream` is the classical version (i.e. `1.0` is our case) and `revno` is a counter incremented at each change.
+A common pattern is the following: `{debupstream}~{revno}` where `debupstream` is the classical version (i.e. `1.0` is our case) and `revno` is a counter incremented at each change.

 Actually, all the parameters of the recipe can be changed afterwards.